Week 9 of Pregnancy

 • The baby's bones and small muscles are expanding, and the development of the brain and nerves means the elbow can bend this week.

-• Around week 9 of pregnancy, you should start searching for methods you and your spouse can budget so that you have extra money when the baby comes.
+• Around week 9 of pregnancy, you should start searching for methods you and your partner can budget so that you have extra money when the baby comes.
 You could also go through your company's handbook to discover how maternity leave is normally handled.
 That way, when you announce the news to your supervisor, you'll be ready to discuss your expectations and begin planning for maternity leave.

 • If you are in Week 9 of your pregnancy you are in your first trimester and in the third month.